 - How much editing is needed (timing and/or tuning);

-- How many songs on the album;
+- How many songs are on the album;

 - The condition of the files and/or the recording itself.

 Normally I will request to see and hear the files first before making a quote.
 That could be a ProTools session or .wav files provided on a thumb drive or download.
-In some cases I will mix one song as a test before committing to an album project.
+In some cases, I will mix one song as a test before committing to an album project.

-Once the mixing process gets started I will upload the mixes to my server for your review and comments.
-Changes to a mix can be made at anytime during the process.
-In most cases a few revisions are all that is needed.
-I prefer a pay as you go method: when a mix is complete and approved by you, I’m paid for that song and then I move on to the next one.
+Once the mixing process gets started, I will upload the mixes to my server for your review and comments.
+Changes to a mix can be made at any time during the process.
+In most cases, a few revisions are all that is needed.
+I prefer a pay-as-you-go method: when a mix is complete and approved by you, I’m paid for that song, and then I move on to the next one.